What is a workplace pension?

 Setting up is simple.

 - Find the date by which your auto enrolment duties apply.
-This is known as your staging date and if you don’t know it already, you can find it below:
+This is known as your staging/duties start date and if you don’t know it already, you can find it below:

 - Download and follow the step by step guide to auto enrolment which explains everything you need to do to get a pension for your workforce.